 Breakfast, Lunch, Dinner |

-On the second day, we will trek from Dhap to Jhapre.
-We will follow the trail that leaves the border settlement of Kerung into a forest path.
+On the second day of the Peak Peak trek itinerary, we will trek from Dhap to Jhapre.
+We will follow the Pikey peak trek trail that leaves the border settlement of Kerung and follows a forest path.
 It is an uphill trek, and the spectacular mountain views slowly get closer.
 We can witness the panoramic view of Mt Everest, Numbur Himal, and more.
-The trail also enters the dense rhododendrons, oaks, and firs forests.
+The trek to Pikey Peak trail also enters the dense rhododendrons, oaks, and fir forests.
 Likewise, we will witness the fantastic, untamed nature, where orchids appear randomly throughout the trees.

-En route, we will pass by little streams and waterfalls.
+En route to Pikey Peak, we will pass by little streams and waterfalls.
 The village of Jhapre lies in a deep valley and offers spectacular mountain views.
 Jhapre houses a small stupa and a monastery, where we can observe fascinating rites and ceremonies by the monks.

 Day 3